About Pyramid of Cestius

 In the Middle Ages, people believed that Cestius’ pyramid was the companion to Romulus’ pyramid and thus belonged to his legendary brother Remus.
-However, during excavations led by Pope Alexander VII in the 1660s, inscriptions and tunnelling into the tomb found bronze statues that clarified the resting place as that of the largely unknown Gaius Cestius.
+However, during excavations led by Pope Alexander VII in the 1660s, inscriptions and tunnelling into the tomb found bronze statues that clarified the resting place as that of the largely unknown and slightly underwhelming Gaius Cestius.

 For those embarking on the Grand Tour during the 18th and 19th centuries, the Pyramid of Cestius was a must-see.
 Percy Shelley described it as “one keen pyramid with wedge sublime” in a 1821 elegy for the poet John Keats.

 Today, the pyramid can only be accessed with special permission due to ongoing conservation works.
 Yet the pyramid’s exterior can be admired fully from within the Aurelian Walls near the Protestant Cemetery on the northwest side.

 Ring-fenced by a guard railing, the Pyramid of Cestius continues to provide a dramatic, awe-inspiring feature to the ancient Roman landscape – a true feat when you consider the monuments it shares the city with.

 Getting to the Pyramid of Cestius